Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Conclusions

-The contribution of this work over state-of-the-art approaches is the proposal of a three-terminal synaptic device structure consisting of decoupled spike transmission and programming current paths.
-This is extremely advantageous for implementation of neuromorphic systems capable of on-chip learning since the programming current path is independent of the read current path.
+While prior proposals have investigated mono-domain spintronic devices for implementing spiking neurons \cite{sengupta2015magnetic} and short-term plasticity effects \cite{sengupta2016short}, to the best of our knowledge this is the first work to propose a hybrid spintronic-CMOS SNN design with self-learning (from the device to the system level) based on a three-terminal multi-domain spintronic synapse device structure consisting of decoupled spike transmission and programming current paths.
+This is advantageous for implementation of neuromorphic systems capable of on-chip learning since the programming current path is independent of the read current path.
 Interface CMOS circuit design for self-learning is highly simplified since the resistance in the programming current path is constant and determined mainly by the HM resistance and independent of the synapse conductance.
-We formulated a device, circuit and algorithm co-simulation framework to validate the functionalities and performance of the proposed hybrid spintronic-CMOS based SNN design with on-chip learning.
-We proposed circuit primitives for generating STDP in the proposed synapse and demonstrated how such synaptic devices could be arranged in a crossbar fashion leading to an area and power efficient SNN implementation that is capable of recognizing patterns in input data.
-Simulation studies indicate the efficiency of the proposed hybrid spintronic-CMOS based SNN design as an ultra-low power neuromorphic computing platform capable of online learning.